Memphis nonprofit puts money behind drive to curb gun deaths

 “I think some people think there is no hope,” Brooks said.
 “We’re doing it because there is hope because I’m standing here.
 I’m their hope.
 I’ve been where they are, and look at me now.”

 Hilliard, the educator, said that when a young person they know is shot, she and her colleagues sometimes ask themselves whether they could have intervened earlier.
+She remembers Ezekiel Kelly as an average student who appreciated compliments and thrived when given leadership roles.
+She said he never imagined he’d be accused in three murders.

 “Where did we miss the mark?” she says they’ll ask.
 “And in what way do we stop missing the mark?”